noumanyosuf/ScreenTimeRecorder/README.md

     <img src="https://github.com/noumanyosuf/ScreenTimeRecorder/blob/main/HLD.PNG" width="400px"</img>
 </div>

-A windows is created to monitor the monitor of the active window and is recorded if the windows is registered by user.
-The entired is recorded to a json file  periodically every 5 seconds and could be visualized by screentime viewer.
-The user can also start, stop, pause or resume the windows service by the viewer.
+A service is created to monitor the active window and to recorded registered windows.
+The data is recorded to a json file  periodically every 5 seconds and could be visualized by screentime viewer.
+The user can also start, stop, pause or resume the windows service from the viewer.
+The record timeout not yet configurable but could be easy managed in future changes to the application.

 <h3> Low level design </h3>
 :screenshot -LLD